adinayak99/Datathon/README.md

 You can access the dataset for Datathon at this link: https://www.kaggle.com/datasets/adityakadiwal/water-potability?resource=download
 3. Problem Statement:
 ● We are interested in identifying, understanding, and predicting the drinkability of water based on its features.
-Your task is:
+Your task is:<br>
 ○ To identify pattern, and show how different water qualities may be related ○ Build a model that predicts drinkability of water when the qualities change ● Please cite any additional research done to support your conclusion